-In some cases, stairlifts can be listed as a tax deduction under the durable medical equipment provision.
+In some cases, stairlifts can be listed as a tax deduction under the durable medical equipment provider.
 Additionally, in many states, the sales tax can be eliminated with a simple waiver, signed by your doctor.
 Contact your local stairlift company or tax professional for more information on stairlifts as a tax deduction.

 Medicare & Medicaid support

-While most states offer Medicaid programs that cover home modifications, funding for and administration of these benefits is handled on a state by state basis.
+While most states offer Medicaid programs that cover home modifications, funding for and administration of these benefits is handled on a state-by-state basis.
 So, although these are national programs, the situation really depends on where you live.
 Check out our list of programs and grants that might help you fund a stairlift purchase.